mikeroyal/Windows-11-Guide/Glossary.md

 [AMD Radeon™ Image Sharpening](https://www.amd.com/technologies/radeon-image-sharpening) is a image-sharpening technology that employs a contrast adaptive sharpening algorithm using AI that restores clarity to in-game visuals that may have been softened by other effects, bringing out better details of objects without creating some of the visual artifacts seen in other sharpening effects.

 [AMD HYPR-RX](https://www.amd.com/technologies/software) is a driver-level switch you can flip to enable Radeon Boost, Radeon Anti-Lag, and Radeon Super Resolution features all at once in all games that support them.

+[AMD FreeSync](https://www.amd.com/en/technologies/free-sync) is an AMD technology for the refresh rate of a display is synchronized with the framerate of FreeSync compatible graphics cards, reducing or eliminating visual artifacts that many users experience such as: input latency, screen tearing, and stuttering during gaming and video playback.

+[AMD PSP (Platform Security Processor)](https://www.amd.com/en/technologies/pro-security) is an on-die, isolated security processor that runs independently from the main x86 cores of the platform.
+Security-sensitive components run on the PSP without being affected by the commodity or untrusted software running on the x86 cores.
+The PSP executes its own firmware and shares the SPI flash storage that is used by the system BIOS.

 [ARM64EC (“Emulation Compatible”)](https://docs.microsoft.com/en-us/windows/uwp/porting/arm64ec) is a new application binary interface (ABI) for Windows 11 on ARM that runs with native speed and is interoperable with x64 architecture.
 An app, process, or even a module can freely mix and match with ARM64EC and x64 as needed.

  **Azure** is a Microsoft's cloud computing platform.